 - References to trajectories of other organisations from the same sector that have implemented adequate actions.

-Climate opportunities for business
+Climate and nature opportunities for business

 Climate change is often presented in terms of risk, but there are also many opportunities arising from the low-carbon transition.
-By taking climate action, your organisation can benefit from reduced operational costs, climate-smart innovation and longer-term resilience.
+By taking climate and nature action, your organisation can benefit from reduced operational costs, climate-smart innovation and longer-term resilience.

 This can be achieved in several ways: